Apply for the Master of Medical Science (MMedSc)Apply Now

 - Every applicant must have fulfilled one of the following conditions:

 - have been admitted to the degree of Bachelor of Medical Science (prior to 2001) or to the degree of Bachelor of Medical Science with Honours;

-- have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Board of the Faculty of Medicine;
+- have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Pro-Vice-Chancellor (Health Sciences);

-- have alternative qualifications or experience acceptable to the Board of the Faculty of Medicine.
+- have alternative qualifications or experience acceptable to the Pro-Vice-Chancellor (Health Sciences).

 Structure of the Programme

 - The degree will be awarded upon the submission of a satisfactory thesis embodying the results of a supervised investigation in a branch of medical science.

 - The topic of the thesis and the supervisors of the research shall be approved by the Academic Board of the Otago Medical School.